tonysoutha/csci3081/labs/lab12_resolving_merge_conflicts_in_git/README.md

 1) git checkout support-code
 2) git pull upstream support-code
-3) git checkout master
+3) git checkout devel
-4) git merge master
+4) git merge devel
 5) Go to the lab12 folder
 6) Edit the file MergeIssue.cc
 7) Add a comment to first line in the file:  // Here is a comment